wilsonmar/wilsonmar.github.io/_posts/2020-01-19-developer-teamwork.md

 "Pair Programming" is more than just sharing a keyboard.

-The sterotype of a programmer is not a "chatty social butterfly".

-It takes effort to get everyone to take the time to consistently collaborate with others.
+It takes effort over time to get everyone to be ready, willing, and able to consistently collaborate with others.

 So what do we do?
 I have these suggestions: